Anastasia-Labs/aiken-design-patterns/README.md

 2. A function that validates the input UTxO against a corresponding output UTxO.
 Note that this is executed for each associated output.
 3. A function that validates the collective outputs.
 This also runs only once.
-   An example use-case could be checking for the number of outputs.
+   The number of outputs is also available for this function (its second argument).

 #### Multi UTxO Indexer